 - The relationship between the student and the subject-matter.
 In formal subjects, such as pure mathematics, research is primarily undertaken in the head of the researcher.
 In experimental subjects, much of the effort involved in research may be taken up with creating the apparatus or system on which the experiments are conducted.
 In engineering, much of the effort may be taken up with designing and building the artefact or system which is the object of the research.
 One of the great features of Artificial Intelligence (AI) at this particular time in its history is that there are not yet established rules and procedures for how research in AI should be undertaken.
 Hence, people in AI use a mix of: the deductive analysis of formal systems (as in pure mathematics), computational experiment and simulation (as in the physical sciences and computational economics), the creation of artefacts (as in engineering, music or art), personal introspection (reasoning about our own reasoning and behaviours, as in parts of philosophy), reasoning about the reasoning processes of others (as in so-called rational-actor theories in economics, game theory, or political science), social introspection (reasoning about the behaviour of groups with which we are acquainted, as in sociology, social psychology, or the study of organizational behaviour), and reflective narrative and dialog (as in anthropology or business strategy).
 Some researchers emphasize one approach over others, some use a mix of approaches.
 Not everyone has the skills or aptitude for each approach.
 If you attempt a PhD centered on simulation, for example, without good software programming and debugging skills, you will not be playing to your strengths.
 It may still be possible to complete the PhD, but only at the cost of great personal pain.
 In my experience, academics are remarkably unwilling to engage in discussion about HOW they do research.
 I do not know if this is because they fear that talking about their methods will frighten away their muse, or because, like most people in most professions, they do not reflect much on what they do.
 Of all disciplines, AI ought to have the most self-reflective practitioners, but I have not found this.

 - The relationship between the student and the school.
 Despite their claims to the contrary, Universities are not at all meritocratic.
 Having now had personal working experience in Government, in business and in University, I have to say that Universities are the most status-conscious of the three institutions, and the one where good, original ideas from low-status people are given the shortest-shrift, if they are heard at all.
 So be prepared to be ignored.
 If you are coming to a PhD straight from undergraduate studies, you will not find many changes in the way you are treated by academic or other staff.
 However, if you have any prior working experience at all, you will find life as a PhD student a great shock.
 You may have commanded empires, thousands may have quaked at your words, but this will count for absolutely nothing in a university.
 You will be treated as if you were a blank piece of paper, to be inscribed on by the faculty, and only rarely will you find anyone interested in what you may have done before enrolling in the PhD.
 I think part of the reason for this is that most academics – having no experience of the world beyond their walls – think that only their problems contain intellectual challenges, and look down on those in business and Government.
 How little they know!
 Related to this is the bias which most academics have for beliefs over actions.
 Perhaps it is a result of the nature of the modern research university where the culture is primarily a written one, rather than being verbal or tactile; in the main, written outputs (such as books and journal articles) are preferred over non-written outputs (such as developing complex software).
-Certainly, there are many important activities in modern society requiring great intelligence and advanced skills which are not, and could not be, taught through lectures and reading (for example: playing the piano; forecasting demand for high-tech products; managing software development projects; directing films).
+Certainly, there are many important activities in modern society requiring great intelligence and advanced skills which are not, and could not be, taught through lectures and reading (for example: playing the piano; forecasting demand for high-tech products; managing software development projects; directing theatre or films).
 All of these activities are learnt on the job, not in formal education.
 Another part of the reason is that most universities, being state-funded or funded by generous endowments, do not face the ever-present threat of extinction which even large companies in most markets face.
 How else to explain the fact that Universities so often treat their next generation of leaders with apathy, disrespect and cynicism, in ways which no company would survive very long doing.
 A PhD is perhaps the last remnant of a feudal relationship in the modern world.
 The only way to deal with this, in my opinion, is to maintain your self-respect and self-esteem, despite the insults thrown at you (wittingly or not) by the system.
 Stand your ground, give no quarter, and believe in yourself.

 Third, it is very hard to evaluate a decision to undertake a PhD.
 Because most of us only do one PhD in our lives, we have no control group to compare our PhD with another.
 Moreover, even after you have finished, and successfully obtained your PhD, you may not be able to tell whether it was a good program or not.
 It may have been a painful and frustrating exercise, but that may be true of both good and bad programs.
 The program may produce lots of prize-winning graduates, but that may be feature of the people attracted to enter it, rather than anything they received while doing the PhD.